-Precision studies were conducted using CLSI EP5-A guidelines17 with modifications based on CLSI EP18-P18 for unit-use devices.
+Precision studies were conducted using CLSI EP5-A guidelines42 with modifications based on CLSI EP18-P43 for unit-use devices.
 Results for within-run and total precision were determined using two levels of commercially available control materials.
 The studies made use of multiple instruments and two reagent disc lots.
-Potassium and total carbon dioxide testing was performed at two sites over 20 days; sodium testing was performed at one site over 20 days; chloride testing was done at two sites over a period of five days.
+Calcium, creatinine, glucose, sodium and urea nitrogen testing was performed at one site; potassium and total carbon dioxide testing was performed at two sites over 20 days; chloride testing was done at two sites over a period of five days.